eecs280staff/tutorials/docs/setup_vscode.md

 <img src="images/vscode033.png" width="768px" />

 Edit the `program` field in `launch.json` with the program to run.
+Save the updated file.
 Your `launch.json` might be different.

 <div class="primer-spec-callout warning" markdown="1">
 **Pitfall:** Remember to include the `src` subdirectory.